 (Purpose: To identify numbers of items in groups up to five.)

 Explain that in the classroom, some things we see might be in groups of two, three, four or five.
 Give an example, such as a group of three computers at the back of the classroom.
 Explain that you could give a clue about them by saying, “I spy with my little eye, three of something.”

 Pose the problem for them to solve, this time changing the number in the group from three.
 Have students look about the classroom to identify the group of items you have seen.
 The person who guesses correctly has the next turn.

-- Play Spot the Spots, using the red and green 1 to 5 cards from Attachment 1 pages 1-4, or the black and white 1 to 5 cards from pages 7-10.
+- Play Spot the Spots, using the red and green 1 to 5 cards from Copymaster 1 pages 1-4, or the black and white 1 to 5 cards from pages 7-10.

 (Purpose: To subitise different groups of dots up to five in number.)